dmbarbour/glas/docs/GlasApps.md

 ## Application State

-The runtime can provide a heap-like API for state, with a first-class reference to mutable cells, garbage collection, and extensible structure.
-Based on configuration, a portion of this state may be persistent, shared with concurrent applications and future instances of the application.
-This API must carefully handle scope, such that open files, network connections, etc. are not accidentally written to the shared database.

-A viable API:
+A runtime can provide a familiar and flexible heap-allocation API.
+Part of this heap may be persistent, with a global variables shared between applications.
+To simplify garbage collection, control scope, and support type annotations, heap references will be abstracted.
+A viable API (tentative):

-* `sys.db.*` -
+* `sys.heap.*` -
-  * `scope.*` - a transaction-scoped abstract data type describing scope.
-Scope is contravariant: a Ref may hold data from the same or larger scope, and may be stored into a Ref of the same or smaller scope.
-If necessary, scopes are enforced dynamically via tagged pointers.
+  * `scope.*` - We divide the heap into a few scopes.
+The larger the scope, the more restrictive of abstract data.
+Conversely, data from a larger scope can be stored into a smaller scope.
+Scope can be enforced dynamically via tagged pointers.
-    * `shared : Scope` - the largest, longest-live scope for database Refs.
-Persistent, shared state through a configured database.
+    * `shared : Scope` - persistent, shared state through a configured database, with flexible heap refs.
-    * `runtime : Scope` - the middle scope.
-Supports stateful, OS process specific resources, such as open files, network connections, and FFI threads.
+    * `runtime : Scope` - runtime-local resources, such as open files, network connections, FFI threads.
-    * `transaction : Scope` - the smallest scope.
-Useful for enforcing protocols.
-Commit is blocked if transaction-scoped refs contain linear data.
+    * `transaction : Scope` - implicitly cleared before commit, can enforce protocols via linear types.
     * `cmp.eq(Scope, Scope) : Boolean` - returns whether two scopes are the same.
-    * `cmp.ge(Scope, Scope) : Boolean` - returns whether the left scope is larger or the same as the right scope.
+    * `cmp.ge(Scope, Scope) : Boolean` - is left scope is greater or equal to right scope?
-  * `var(Scope, Name) : Ref` - Returns a rooted reference at the given scope.
-If this name is not previously in use, we'll initialize Ref to zero.
-Conversely, a var may be garbage collected if it has value zero and no external Ref.
-Name must be a binary excluding NULL, and should be a short, meaningful text - something we can usefully print in a debug view.
+  * `var(Scope, Name) : Ref` - global variable of given scope, default value zero.
+Name should be a short, meaningful text.
+Adapters or handlers may translate names, e.g. add a prefix, for fine-grained scope within applications.
   * `ref.*` - new refs, weak refs, reference equality
     * `new(Scope, Data) : Ref` - obtain a new reference, initially associated with the given data.
 This Ref and associated data may be garbage collected if it becomes unreachable.
     * `scope(Ref) : Scope` - return scope of a given reference
     * `weak(Ref) : WeakRef` - returns a [weak reference](https://en.wikipedia.org/wiki/Weak_reference).
-The garbage collector may ignore WeakRefs when determining what can be collected.
-The WeakRef must be fetched to use the associated Ref.
+A garbage collector may collect Refs only reachable through WeakRefs.
+To access the Ref, use 'fetch' or 'tryfetch'.
     * `weak.fetch(WeakRef) : Ref` - obtain the strong reference associated with a weak reference.
-If the reference has already been collected, 'fetch' will diverge.
-Use reflection API's 'sys.refl.db.ref.weak.tryfetch' to fetch without diverging!
+If the associated Ref has already been garbage collected, this operation will diverge.
+See also: 'tryfetch' from the reflection API.
-    * `weak.cache(Ref, CacheHint) : WeakRef` - integrate manual caching with garbage collection!
-Instead of collecting this WeakRef at first opportunity, the garbage collector will make a heuristic decision based on CacheHint, memory pressure, history of use, and so on.
-Like 'soft' references in Java.
+    * `weak.cache(Ref, CacheHint) : WeakRef` - a variant WeakRef to support manual caching.
+The garbage collector keeps Ref in memory until there is sufficient memory pressure, with heuristic guidance from CacheHint and history of use.
     * `cmp.eq(Ref, Ref) : Boolean` - reference equality, asks whether two Refs are the same.
-  * `cell.*` - view a ref as a cell containing a single value.
-This is the simplest view, but it doesn't support fine-grained read-write conflict analysis.
+  * `cell.*` - whole-value heap ops
-    * `get(Ref) : Data` - access full value.
+    * `get(Ref) : Data` - read the heap value, returns a copy.
-    * `set(Ref, Data)` - modify the value for future access.
+    * `set(Ref, Data)` - modify the value for future access, drops prior value.
-    * `swap(Ref, Data) : Data` - get and set, but as one operation.
-Useful with linear types.
+    * `swap(Ref, Data) : Data` - get and set as one operation (for linear types).
-    * `swap.ref(Ref, Ref)` - swap two references without observing the data.
-    * `copy(Ref, List of Ref)` - copy from one cell to many others without fully observing the data.
-This diverges if the data has a linear type.
-  * `slot.*` - a cell containing optional data, i.e. empty or singleton list.
-This is useful for synchronization of some concurrent tasks.
+  * `slot.*` - option values (singleton or empty list) can be treated like a mutex.
-    * `take(Ref) : Data` - if cell has a singleton list, set the empty list and return the data.
+    * `take(Ref) : Data` - if Ref has data, swap with empty and return data.
 Otherwise diverge.
-    * `put(Ref, Data)` - if cell has empty list (zero), write singleton list containing Data.
+    * `put(Ref, Data)` - if Ref has no data, swap with singleton containing data.
 Otherwise diverge.
-    * `move(Ref, Ref)` - 'take' from first Ref and 'put' to the second, without observing the data.
-  * `queue.*` - a cell containing a list can be viewed as a double-ended queue.
-Usefully, a runtime can support multiple writer transactions in parallel with a single reader transaction, with each writer buffering locally then ordering writes from each transaction based on a conflict analysis for other properties.
+  * `queue.*` - a cell containing a list can be treated as a queue.
+A runtime can potentially optimize queue operations, supporting a single reader and multiple writers in parallel.
+This involves buffering writes locally then ordering write buffers based on final serialization of transactions.
     * `read(Ref, N) : List of Data` - remove and return exactly N items from head of list, or diverge
     * `unread(Ref, List of Data)` - reader adds items to head of list for a future read
+    * `peek(Ref, N) : List of Data` - same as read then unread a copy.
     * `write(Ref, List of Data)` - add data to end of queue for a future reader.
-    * `wire(Ref, N, List of Ref)` - read from source queue and write to multiple sink queues without observing data.
-Wiring to more than one sink will diverge if the data has linear type.
-  * `bag.*` - essentially, an unordered queue.
+  * `bag.*` - an unordered queue.
 Reads and writes operate on non-deterministic locations in the list.
-Many reader and writer transactions can be evaluated in parallel.
+Allows multiple readers and writers in parallel, each operating on a partition.
+However, also at risk from combinatorial explosions of
     * `write(Ref, Data)` - add item to bag, non-deterministic position in list.
     * `read(Ref) : Data` - read and remove data from a non-deterministic position in the list.
 Diverge if bag is empty.
     * `peek(Ref) : Data` - read data non-deterministically without removing it.
-Can be useful for concurrency.
-  * `index.*` - logically view a cell containing a dict as a dict of cells, or similar for arrays.
-This allows fine-grained read-write conflict analysis per index and occasional whole-value operations.
+  * `index.*` - (tentative) logically view a cell containing a dict as a dict of cells, and similar for arrays.
+This allows fine-grained read-write conflict analysis per index and whole-value operations.
 Indexed refs may be (perhaps temporarily) invalid, e.g. binding index 42 of a 40-element array.
-Data operations on invalid refs diverge.
+Data operations on invalid refs diverge. *Caveats:* Need to try this out, see if it's difficult to implement efficiently.
     * `dict(Ref, Name) : Ref` - Return Ref to access a field in referenced dict.
 Name is binary excluding NULL.
     * `array(Ref, N) : Ref` - Return Ref to access an offset into referenced list or array.
   * *CRDTs* - (tentative) runtime support for cells modeling [conflict-free replicated data types (CRDTs)](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) are useful for network partitioning tolerance in a distributed system.
 See *Distributed State*.
 However, a lot of research is needed to choose suitable CRDTs.
-* `sys.refl.db.*` - methods for reflection on the database.
+* `sys.refl.heap.*` - methods for reflection on the database.
-  * `ref.weak.tryfetch(WeakRef) : opt Ref` - returns an optional Ref, i.e. a singleton list containing Ref if available, otherwise the empty list.
+  * `ref.weak.tryfetch(WeakRef) : opt Ref` - returns a singleton list containing Ref if available, otherwise empty list.
 This operation indirectly observes the garbage collector.
-  * `ref.usage(Ref, Hint)` - describe how a Ref will be used for optimization purposes, an annotation of sorts
-  * `ref.uid(Ref) : Text` - returns a text representing an internal, runtime-specific unique identifier for a reference.
-May be determined upon allocation.
+  * `ref.hash(Ref) : N` - returns a stable natural number per Ref, on average above 2^60, suitable for use with hashmaps or hashtables.
   * `var.iter(Scope, Binary) : Name` - iteration through var names in use.
-Returns the next name lexicographically after a given binary, or the empty string if we've reached the end.
-This operation indirectly observes the garbage collector, which may heuristically delete vars if they contain zero and have no external Refs.
+Returns the next name lexicographically after a given binary, or an empty string if we've reached the end.
+The garbage collector may remove vars from use if they contain zero and nobody is holding a Ref.
   * `queue.reader.buffer(Ref) : Ref` - access the read buffer as a separate Ref from the main list ref.
-If you want to read 'all available' data, this provides the means to do so.
+If you want to read 'all available' data, this provides a means to do so.
   * `queue.writer.buffer(Ref) : Ref` - access the write buffer as a separate Ref from the main list ref.
-Note that content from the write buffer may transfer to the read buffer at any moment between transactions.
+Content in the write buffer may implicitly transfer to the read buffer between transactions.

-A persistent heap is far more convenient than the filesystem due to runtime support for atomic transactions, structured data, content-addressed storage, and distributed mirroring.
-However, shared state is still very messy.
-To mitigate this, application adapters can serve as coordinators.
-A var name such as `"~varname"` within the application might translate to `"/home/appname/varname"` using 'appname' from application settings.
-Meanwhile, `"/shm/var"` is an unstructured shared var, and the adapter may support ad hoc asynchronous IPC patterns: databus, publish-subscribe, perhaps even a relational database.
+The heap should support atomic transactions, structured data, and content-addressed storage.
+Transactions significantly mitigate many problems with shared state, but schema versioning and trust are remaining issues.
+To mitigate this, application adapters might present volumes of shared state in terms of mailboxes, databuses, publish-subscribe, perhaps a relational database.

-*Note:* This API is very dynamic.
-This makes it difficult to statically reason about behavior or optimize allocations.
-To mitigate this, we can specialize type annotations for Refs, infer Ref types, and favor static 'var' where feasible.

 ### Distributed State

-A runtime can optimize based on usage patterns such as 'queue'.
-This is especially relevant in a distributed runtime: the reader and writer endpoints of a queue can be 'owned' by separate remote nodes.
-However, if we later attempt to read the distributed queue or bag as a cell, we'll be forced to perform a distributed transaction, i.e. to undo this optimization.
+A distributed runtime can be configured to use a distributed database as a shared heap.
+Both shared and runtime heaps may distribute 'partial' cells, e.g. splitting a queue into a read buffer and write buffer.
+This allows reader and writer to continue processing during a temporary network disruption, and lets us separate the writer transaction from a distributed operation to move data between buffers.

 What optimizations are viable?

-* cell - owned by a writer node, cached read-only on other nodes
+* cell - owned by a writer, may be cached read-only on reader nodes
 * slot - single owner for read and write, migrate as needed, no caching
 * queue - reader and writer buffers may implicitly be owned by separate nodes, writer buffers data while the network is partitioned.
-The runtime heuristically cancels write transactions if the buffer is too large.
-Both reader and writer may eventually react to the disruption via timeouts.
-(In theory, we could support multiple writer nodes for a queue, but this interacts very non-intuitively with 'sys.time.\*'.)
+Reader may eventually react to the disruption via timeouts.
-* bag - can partition the list across multiple nodes.
-Each node can read and write to the local partition while network is down.
-The runtime can freely shuffle data between partitions when the network is restored.
-We might need to extract stable filters from the 'continuation' after read for heuristic shuffling.
+* bag - partition list across multiple nodes.
+Each node can read and write to local partition while network.
+The runtime opportunistically shuffles data between partitions when the network is up.
+Useful for load balancing.
-* index - can distribute ownership per index, but requires a distributed transaction for most whole-value operations.
+* index - distribute ownership per index based on how the ref is used.
-* CRDTs - can replicate to every node, interact with locally, and synchronize replicas when nodes interact.
-Like a queue, we might heuristically cancel write transactions if we've buffered too many pending updates locally.
+* CRDTs - replicate to every node, interact with locally, and synchronize replicas when nodes interact.

-In general we must consider *permanent* network disruptions, e.g. destruction of a node.
-In this context, 'ownership' by a single node can be a problem.
-For critical refs, especially shared or runtime vars, we might favor ownership by a conglomerate.
-Update then requires a consensus algorithm and distributed transaction, trading performance for reliability.
-To recover some performance, we can add a little indirection: instead of modifying a var directly, introduce an intermediate Ref that may be updated on a single node but detached (with consensus) after a long timeout.
+In general we should consider *permanent* network disruptions, e.g. destruction of a node.
+In this context, ownership by a single node can be a problem.
+For critical Refs, such as shared or runtime vars, we might favor use consensus algorithms instead of ownership by a single Ref.
+But requiring consensus for every update is expensive.
+We might favor indirection, such that a non-critical intermediate Ref can be updated efficiently by a node, or detached and replaced (with consensus) after a timeout.

+### Static Allocations

+The heap API is more dynamic than I'd prefer.
+This can be mitigated to some degree via static 'var' name, scope, and type annotations.
+With enough detail, perhaps we can support unboxed representations and layout.
+For a shared heap, a runtime could also write type information to support schema consistency between apps.

+However, my vision for glas suggests more robust static allocation and layout.
+This might be feasible if we instead integrate state in terms of declaring and binding external objects with compile time algebraic effects.
+These objects could be logically provided on the call stack instead of through a heap.
+TBD: This is an opportunity I cannot detail without further developing the program model.

 ## HTTP Interface